artificialparanoia/VanillaMainMenu/README.md

 ## Features:

-- Removes the Echoes of the Eye logo from the main title screen for both DLC and non-DLC owners.
+- Removes the Echoes of the Eye logo from the main title screen for those who own EotE (already removed by default for non-DLC owners).

 - Is the smallest and most lightweight mod in the entire Outer Wilds mod library.